chaoss/wg-data-science/publications/README.md

 # Publications

 These publications came out of research conducted by the [CHAOSS Data Science Working Group](https://github.com/chaoss/wg-data-science).
+Please see our [Publication Guidelines](publication-guidelines.md) for more details.

 **[The New Dynamics of Open Source: Relicensing, Forks, and Community Impact](https://github.com/chaoss/wg-data-science/blob/main/publications/Foster-OFA-New-Dynamics-Open-Source-Relicensing-Forks-Community-Impact-2024.pdf) (PDF paper link)**